purvalpatel/LLM-Security/README.md

 - Act like a hacker, but with permission and find the weaknesses so we can fix them.

+# LLM Attacks & Adversarial Techniques

-##  1.1 The LLM attack Surface : where an attacker can enter
+###  1.1 The LLM attack Surface : where an attacker can enter

 Direct ( chat input )       -   The end user typing into the interface.